JBZoo/CSV-Blueprint/README.md

       num: 7.0                          # x == 7.0
       num_less: 8.0                     # x <  8.0
       num_max: 9.0                      # x <= 9.0
-      is_int: true                      # Check format only.
-Can be negative and positive.
-Without any separators.
-      is_float: true                    # Check format only.
-Can be negative and positive.
-Dot as decimal separator.

       # Number of digits after the decimal point (with zeros)
       precision_min: 1                  # x >= 1